High Availability on Heroku Postgres

 After our systems initially detect a problem, we confirm that the database is truly unavailable by running several checks for two minutes across multiple network locations.
 This prevents transient problems from triggering a failover.

-If there are standard followers of your primary database, they would be destroyed and recreated upon the failover event.
+If there are standard followers of your primary database, they will be destroyed and recreated when the failover event happens.

 You can check the status of HA for your database by running